juliocsantini23/LUMA-TOKEN/Docs/Roadmap.md

   - receivables
   - management contracts
   - tokenized claims on future cash flows
-- Use of LumaNetwork and LumaPay as underlying infrastructure for RealFi flows
+- Use of LumaNetwork, LumaPay and, where applicable, the Luma-based distribution token as underlying infrastructure for RealFi flows

-**Goal:** bring the LumaChain ecosystem closer to concrete applications in traditional markets, leveraging LumaNetwork and the payment rails of LumaPay.
+**Goal:** bring the LumaChain ecosystem closer to concrete applications in traditional markets, leveraging the infrastructure of LumaNetwork and the payment rails of LumaPay.

 ---

-## Phase 6 – Tools for Community & Developers (Final Phase in this Roadmap)
+## Phase 7 – Tools for Community & Developers

 - SDKs and code examples for integrating with:
   - the LUMA token
   - LumaNetwork
   - LumaPay
   - RealFi modules
+  - (where applicable) the Luma-based distribution token
 - Advanced documentation for developers
 - Community-facing tools for on-chain data monitoring and analytics
 - Support for third-party integrations and ecosystem projects